USA and the UK

 If you are eligible, your employer must agree to sponsor your family’s petition.
 Therefore, the details of each member must be included in the main application.

 Your sponsor will need to file a Form DS-2019 for each dependent who is going to accompany the J-1 Visa holder so the processing time will then be the same as the J1 permit.

 Once your visa is approved, you can either accompany or later join the principal J-1 holder in the U.S.

 Who is Eligible for a J2 Dependents Visa?

 The J2 Dependents Visa is available for the following immediate family members of a J1 permit holder:

 - Unmarried children under the age of 21 who are not living an independent life.

 Fiancé(e)s and unmarried partners are not eligible for this visa since the USCIS will ask for a genuine proof of marriage.

 It’s also important to note that certain categories of J1 Visa holders are not allowed to apply for a permit for their family.
-This includes au pair, camp counselor, secondary school students and summer work travel programs participants.
+Reach out to an immigration expert for advice on which J1 Visa statuses are eligible.

 If you do not qualify for this visa, you may still be able to join your family in the U.S. temporarily under a B2 Visitor Visa.